 With that in mind, here are some of our recommended strategies that help create an inclusive classroom for all, regardless of specific needs:

-Let's take a closer look at what these twelve strategies looks like in the classroom…
+Let's take a closer look at what these twelve strategies look like in the classroom…

 Keep these short and simple, so everyone can understand them.
 Try to make these rules not about learning, specifically, but about ensuring everyone feels safe and respected.

-Just as you must make the basic rules absolutely clear and understood, you must also have straightforward consequences for breaking those rules.
+Just as you must make the basic class rules absolutely clear and understood, you must also agree on consequences when those class rules are ignored.

-These consequences must be proportionate (talking over another child once or twice would not be grounds for detention, for example), and consistently applied.
-Remember: the rules for behaviour are the minimum of what is acceptable in your classroom, so never let anyone get away with breaking them.
+These consequences must be proportionate and consistently applied.
+Remember: the rules for behaviour are the minimum of what is acceptable in your classroom, so try to be consistent with consequences when they are broken.